marcus-crane/utf9k/content/blog/20xx--botservice/index.md

 ```

 For example, I've gotten 403 Forbidden for an app registration and it turns out that the client ID isn't registered

+In order for your application to reach botframework.com, you need to make sure that your application is set up for multi tenancy

+You can check this under <Azure AD Application> -> Authentication and then scroll down to "Supported account types".
+"Accounts in any organizational directory (Any Azure AD directory - Multitenant)" is what you want